Samecho/world-happiness-analysis/README.md

-# World Hapiness Analysis Using SQL and R
+# World Happiness Analysis Using SQL and R

 This is a lightweight guide for running the WHR2024 project on Windows.